safaa-suliman/capstone_project/README.md

 dataset can be downloaded as mentioned above. post plog.html : is a web page that contains details about project methodology and implementation.

-Licensing, Authors, Acknowledgements
+### Licensing, Authors, Acknowledgements:
-the data I used is from Udacity nanodegree program, and the workspace I used is udacity project workspace.
+The data I used is from Udacity nanodegree program, and the workspace I used is udacity project workspace.
 I would like to express my sincere appreciation to the Udacity team for providing clear and informative lessons, excellent support, and for generously providing datasets and workspace.